StatisticalRethinkingJulia/StatsModelComparisons.jl/README.md

 ### Installation

-Once registered, ModelComparisons.jl can be installed with:
+Once registered, StatsModelComparisons.jl can be installed with:
 ```
-Pkg.add("ModelComparisons")
+Pkg.add("StatsModelComparisons")
 ```

 Usually I have only a few packages `permanently` installed, e.g.: